turingarena/turingarena/docs/interface.md

 They must occur in the above order.

+## Syntax highlight

+To help you develop interface.txt files, you can install the `turingarena` extension for the Visual Studio Core editor marketplace.
+This extension provides syntax highlight for the `interface.txt` language.

 ## Comments

 In the whole interface you can insert comment with the C++ syntax: